Singalila National Park: History

-The park was declared a wildlife sanctuary in 1986, and was made an Indian national park in 1992.
 The region had long been used as the trekking route from Manebhanjang to Sandakphu (the highest peak of West Bengal) and Phalut.
 The Singalila area in Darjeeling was purchased by the British Government from Sikkim Durbar in 1882, and notified a Reserve Forest under the Indian Forest Act 1878.
-It was notified as a National Park in 1992 and was also officially opened up for tourism.

 One of the greatest British botanists and explorers Joseph Dalton Hooker visited Singalila Ridge in 1849.
 Hooker's expedition was based in Darjeeling where he stayed with naturalist Brian Houghton Hodgson.
 Through Hodgson he met British East India Company representative Archibald Campbell who negotiated Hooker's admission to Sikkim, which was finally approved in 1849.
 Hooker explored with local resident Charles Barnes, then travelled along the Rangeet River to its junction with the Teesta River and Tonglu mountain in the Singalila Ridge on the border with Nepal.

+The park was declared a wildlife sanctuary in 1986, and was made an Indian national park in 1992.